-The first quarter order intake for Power Plants totalled EUR 165 million (406), which was 59% less than for the corresponding period last year.
-Compared to the previous quarter, the order intake decreased by 60% (EUR 409 million in the fourth quarter of 2014).
+The order intake for Power Plants totalled EUR 287 million (165), which was 74% more than for the corresponding period last year.
+Compared to the previous quarter, order intake decreased by 43% (EUR 501 million in the fourth quarter of 2014).
 Orders received included a EUR 120 million order from a European based customer with international operations, a 135 MW project in Central Africa, and a 56 MW peaking and wind support power plant in the USA.

 |Order intake by business|

 - Order intake

 Order intake in the Wärtsilä Hyundai Engine Company Ltd joint venture company in South Korea and the Wärtsilä Qiyao Diesel Company Ltd joint venture company in China totalled EUR 138 million (25) during the review period January-March 2015.
 Wärtsilä’s share of ownership in these companies is 50%, and the results are reported as a share of the result of associates and joint ventures.
 During the first quarter, Wärtsilä Hyundai Engine Company Ltd received an order to supply 30 dual-fuel engines to power icebreaking LNG carriers.
 The vessels will operate in arctic conditions to serve the Yamal LNG project in Northern Russia.